Health Research Ethics Harmonization Updates

 Efforts will be ongoing to identify potential improvements that can accelerate the full implementation of the Reciprocity Agreement across the three HIA-designated REBs.
 Feedback from the research community can be submitted to firstname.lastname@example.org

-The Change Management Subcommittee will be forming, with the mandate to propose improvements to IRISS and REMO related to health research ethics processes, with the focus of ensuring consistency within the two online systems for researchers across the province.
+Changes and improvements to IRISS and REMO related to health research ethics processes have been proposed.
+The focus is on ensuring consistency between the two online systems for researchers across the province.